sjamthe/spacex-launch-analysis/docs/index.md

 ### Answers First

-I analyzed the recent [SpaceX CRS-22](https://en.wikipedia.org/wiki/SpaceX_CRS-22) which delivered cargo including solar panels to the International Space Station.
+I analyzed the recent [SpaceX CRS-22](https://en.wikipedia.org/wiki/SpaceX_CRS-22) launch on 3 June 2021 that delivered cargo (including the new [ROLA](https://en.wikipedia.org/wiki/Roll_Out_Solar_Array) solar array) to the International Space Station.

 There were two major surprises for me.
-1. While ascending you will experience more g-forces (4.1g) when while powered by Stage-2 (when approaching escape velocity) than from Stage-1 (3.2g just before stage separation).
+1. While ascending you will experience more g-forces (*4.1g*) when powered by Stage-2 (closer to approaching escape velocity) than powered on from Stage-1 (*3.2g* - just before stage separation).
 ![stage-2 acceleration](stage2-g.png)
-2. On Stage-1 you will experience maximum g-force (-4.5g) descending (just when engines fire back to slow the descent).
-No crew is onboard at this time and this probably also give one more reason to why SpaceX Starship uses drag to slow down a lot before firing the engines.
+2. On Stage-1 you will experience maximum g-force (*-4.5g*) descending (just when engines fire back again to slow the descent).
+Crew is not onboard at this time and this probably is also one more reason why SpaceX Starship uses drag to slow down a lot before firing the engines.

 ![stage-1 acceleration](stage1-g.png)